SamucaDoJava/finance-tec-test/README.md

+# 🛒 Finance Tec Test
-# 🛒 Wine Purchase Microservice
+## Wine Purchase Microservice

 This microservice is responsible for processing, analyzing and recommending data based on wine purchase records.
 It was developed to simulate business logic over mocked purchase and client data, allowing insights and recommendations over client behavior and product consumption.